Alccemist/Countermeasure/README.md

 # Countermeasure
 Countermeasure is a Python-based Discord bot designed to handle server-sized games that involve player statistics.
-Supports inventories, shops, economies, etc...